rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

 ## Git Installation

-If you already have Git installed and on the path please skip this section.
+If you already have Git installed and available on the path you may skip this section.
 You should be able to use the git command from your msys shell.

 1. Install git for windows from [http://git-scm.com/download/win](http://git-scm.com/download/win)
 2. Uncheck Associate .sh files to be run with Bash from within the components screen.